Everything You Need To Know About The Florida Trademark

 - Assuming that incorporation is a defense of a trade name, trademark/service mark infringement, unfair competition or anti-dilution claims

 If you need help with this search or with registering your trademark in Florida, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.